The Growing Place

 One of the most long-blooming of this species, featuring large pure white flowers with hints of purple on the undersides of the petals, one of the more vigorous white-bloomers, popular and justifiably so

 Huldine Clematis features showy white star-shaped flowers with lemon yellow eyes and a lavender reverse at the ends of the branches from early summer to mid fall.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Huldine Clematis is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance woody vine.
 It is a Type 2 clematis, which means it will bloom primarily on old wood of the previous season, with a second flush later in summer.
 Dead and weak vines should be removed in late winter, and remaining vines should be trimmed back to the first buds that are seen to remove dead stems.
 It is a good choice for attracting hummingbirds to your yard.
 It has no significant negative characteristics.

 Huldine Clematis is recommended for the following landscape applications;